brontosaurusrex/brontosaurusrex.github.io/bucentaur.md

 Test Ctrl+R and Ctrl+T.

-## Behaviour
+## Behaviorism

 ### printVolCont in tint2
-*~/bin/printVolCont* is something that can be used to control ALSA master volume, alternative would be volumeicon-alsa or pnmixer.
+*~/bin/printVolCont* is something that can be used to control ALSA master volume, with some cooperation from tint2.
+Alternative would be volumeicon-alsa or pnmixer.

+### Mice scroll

+Everything, including browser should be scrollable by holding down `right-mouse button`.
+This interesting feature did require patching window resizing to `alt+middle-mouse-button`, windows moving is still `alt+left-mouse-button`.

 ### Hosts file
 [http://someonewhocares.org/hosts/zero/](http://someonewhocares.org/hosts/zero/)